 Any research at TWU, including educational activities using recombinant DNA or biohazardous agents must be approved by the Institutional Biosafety Committee (IBC) prior to acquisition of the agents or initiation of the activity.
 Non-compliance with rDNA guidelines can jeopardize all NIH funding at TWU.

-Required Biosafety Training: Anyone working in a laboratory that is registered with the Institutional Biosafety Committee (IBC) as containing either recombinant DNA (rDNA) or biohazardous agents must complete the Biosafety Training available through CITI.
+Required Biosafety Training: Anyone working in a laboratory that is registered with the Institutional Biosafety Committee (IBC) as containing either recombinant DNA (rDNA) or biohazardous agents must complete the Biosafety Training available through CITI once every 4 years.
 Principal Investigators are responsible for ensuring that all members of their laboratories have completed the training.

 IBC Meetings: The IBC meets at least annually, generally during the Fall semester.
-The next meeting will be held on October 24, 2012 at 3:30 PM.
+The last meeting was held on November 6, 2013 at 10:00 AM.